Purnasumanth/BusTicket_Registration_Website/README.md

 # BusTicket_Registration_Website
-Make sure to change the local host port number
+Make sure to change the local host port number, database name, username and password in config.php file inorder to work.